-For background illumination of the experimental animal in the Shuttle tank an infra-red light panel (optional, not included) can be placed under the tank.
+For background illumination of the experimental animal in the Shuttle tank an infra-red light panel can be placed under the tank.
 Animals will appear pitch black against a bright white background.
 With light from above reflections from the water surface can disturb tracking affect animal behavior.